phcreery/gbz_overlay/README.md

 # Gameboy Zero RetroPie status overlays
 This repository contains a script to display lovely slightly-transparent overlays on top of your RetroPie games and emulationstation menus

+This is a fork created for the TinkerBoy 3.0.1 Contoller board with Li-Ion battery soldered to the BATT+ pin.

 ## What can it do?
 - adjust to the current resolution
 - gracefully shut down the Pi after 60s from when voltage goes below 3.2V